jesselusa/wbodc-baseball/workflow/tasks/frontend-architecture-proposal.md

    - Support unlimited team color combinations from database-driven data
    - Maintain design consistency while allowing team-specific customization

-4. **Radix UI Integration**
+4. **shadcn-ui Integration**

-   - Standardize on Radix UI for all primitive components, icons, and accessibility features
+   - Standardize on shadcn-ui for all primitive components, leveraging its battle-tested design system
-   - Leverage Radix's compound component patterns for consistent component APIs
+   - Use the shadcn-ui MCP for systematic component integration and management
+   - Maintain consistency with the broader React ecosystem through shadcn-ui's proven patterns

 5. **Responsive Design Excellence**
    - Ensure seamless experience across all device sizes and orientations